feliperomero3/AspNetCoreMicroservices/README.md

 1. Clone the project.
 1. Open the solution file `ShoppingCart.sln` with Visual Studio 2019.
 1. Press F5 to start the application.
-1. Open your browser and go to <https://localhost:44338>

 ## License